etases/EduBlock.Report/Requirement.md

 * **Preconditions:** Admin has an account.
 * **Post Conditions:** Admin can access the system.
 * **Flow of Events:**
-  * Admin go to EduBlock.
+  * Admin goes to EduBlock.
   * Admin enters their username and password.
   * System verifies the username and password.
   * System displays the dashboard.